PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Preliminary

-They hypothesize that weight changes in the initial layers should be small because they extract general features whereas the deeper layers extract task-specific features.
-A constrained adaptive LR optimization scheme is set up to force the weight variations to increase with the layers without studying the importance of each layer during adaptation.
-However, the updated LRs, for each layer, do not deviate too much and remain constant throughout.
+Inspired by \cite{yosinski2014transferable, zeiler2014visualizing}, \textbf{AutoLR}, proposed for supervised model fine-tuning on a downstream task, claims that the weight changes across layers should be in an increasing order, where the weight change $\delta w_n$ in the $n^{th}$ layer with weights $w_n$ at training epoch \textit{e} is $\delta w_{n} = \| w_n^e\ - w_n^{(e-1)} \|$.
+They hypothesize that initial layers, which extract general features, should have minimal $\delta w_n$, while deeper layers extract task-specific features.
+An adaptive LR optimization scheme constrains weight variations to increase across layers, without assessing each layer's importance during adaptation.
+However, the LRs for each layer show minimal deviation and remain consistent throughout the training process.

-As the first adaptive LR work for CTTA, \textbf{LAW} \cite{park2024layer} hypothesizes that identifying and controlling the adaptation rate of the different layers is useful \cite{lee2022surgical}.
-To understand the loss landscape and layer importance, the authors compute the gradient from the log-likelihood as,

-where $x_k$ and $\theta_{n}^{t}$ refer to the current test batch and parameters of layer \textit{n} at time \textit{t}.
-Then, the Fisher Information Matrix (FIM) \cite{sagun2017empirical}, as a domain-shift indicator, is computed as a first-order approximation of the Hessian matrix.
-As it can be seen, the layer-wise importance (Eq. \ref{eqn:loglld}) completely relies on the pseudo-labels to compute the log-likelihood, which is highly unreliable and uncertain.
+As the first adaptive LR work for CTTA, \textbf{LAW} hypothesizes that identifying and controlling the adaptation rate of the different layers is useful \cite{lee2022surgical}.
+To understand the loss landscape and layer importance, the authors compute the gradient from the log-likelihood as $s(\theta_{j,n}^t; x_k)=\nabla_{\theta_{j,n}^t} \log (p(x_k))$, where $p(x_k)$ is the predicted output.
+Then, the FIM \cite{sagun2017empirical}, as a domain-shift indicator, is computed as a first-order approximation of the Hessian matrix.
+This layer-wise importance scheme completely relies on the pseudo-labels to compute the log-likelihood and is highly unreliable and uncertain.
 Due to the distribution shift, the label quality would begin to decrease for a continuum of tasks.
-Furthermore, the authors propose to capture "domain-level" FIM ($\hat{F_n^t}$), for each layer during the adaptation, by a direct accumulation of the current layer-wise FIM (${F_n^t}$) as,
+The authors also propose to capture ``domain-level" FIM ($\hat{F_n^t}$), for each layer, by a direct accumulation of the current layer-wise FIM (${F_n^t}$) as, $\hat{F}_n^{t} = \hat{F}_n^{t-1} + F_n^{t}$.

-Based on Eq. \ref{eqn:dom_fim}, this means that LAW \cite{park2024layer} puts equal emphasis on $\hat{F}_n^{t}$ and ${F_n^t}$, for each layer.
-An issue arises when ${F}_n^{t}$ of the current batch is small but gets outweighed by a "relatively" larger $\hat{F}_n^{t}$.
+This means that LAW puts equal emphasis on $\hat{F}_n^{t}$ and ${F_n^t}$, for each layer.
+An issue arises when ${F}_n^{t}$ of the current batch is small but gets outweighed by a ``relatively" larger $\hat{F}_n^{t}$.
 This raises questions on the amount of adaptation required by the $n^{th}$ layer for batch $x_k$ as the FIMs dynamically change for each test batch.
-This leads to an imbalance between the accumulated FIMs $\hat{F}_n^{t}$ and the current FIM ${F_n^t}$.
+This leads to a possible imbalance between the accumulated FIMs $\hat{F}_n^{t}$ and the current FIM ${F_n^t}$.